-A law, that was greatly debated throughout the winter months in California, was passed into state legislation requiring all new home construction in the state to be fitted with solar panels producing renewable energy.
+A law, that was greatly debated throughout the winter months in California, was passed into state legislation requiring all new home construction in california to be fitted with solar panels producing renewable energy.
 This new building standard is considered bold – even a “quantum leap” by Robert Raymer, a technical director for the California Building Industry Association.

 A Leader in Clean Energy

 California has positioned itself to be a leader nationwide in clean energy, and this initiative is reflective of the state’s movement toward cleaner, renewable energy dependence.
 The legislation will require solar panels to be installed on most new homes built after January 2020.
 California is the first state in the nation to require solar installation on most single-family homes and multi-family residential buildings up to three stories.
 The idea is that if homes are already built with the panels, they will become less dependent on the community electric grid, thereby reducing emissions.

 At first glance, the idea is appealing.
 Green energy, lower emissions, savings on an electric bill — all packages up for a new homeowner.
 And those, undoubtedly, are some of the advantages that drove the Energy Commission to unanimously pass the initiative.
 However, these benefits come at a cost.